Solar Feed In Tariffs In Australia

 When your rooftop solar panels generate more electricity than your home is using at the time, it isn’t wasted.
 This surplus energy flows into the mains electricity grid for others to use.
 Feed-in tariffs are the payment you receive for exporting that energy to the grid.

-Solar feed-in tariffs for new rooftop solar energy systems have been generally quite low for the past few years, and while there was a rate boost in July 2017, the higher rates subsequently started to drop again due to decreases in wholesale electricity prices.
+Solar feed-in tariffs for new rooftop solar energy systems have been generally quite low for the past few years.
+While there have been ups and downs based on wholesale electricity prices, the general trend has been downwards.

 Regardless of the ups and downs in rates, solar’s very strong value proposition will remain.